Just because you're pulled over for a traffic violation, doesn't

 sight or an admission of guilt.

-A traffic violation alonecannot justify your car being searched.
-Here are a few things you need to know about
+cannot justify your car being searched.
+Here are a few things you need to know

 What Makes a Search Illegal